Blokatt/blokatt.net/games.md

   target="_blank"
   url="https://blokatt.itch.io/feeling-explosive"
   description="
-_Fast-paced floaty precision platformer that limits your inputs.
+_Fast-paced that limits your inputs.
 Made in 72 hours for the Indies VS. PewDiePie game jam._
   "
 %}